len0xx/blog-react-nest/README.md

 docker-compose up
 ```

+Then open your browser and go to the address, the application is running on.
+(Read note above for details)

 ### Kubernetes

 Coming soon...

-Then open your browser and go to the address, the application is running on.
-(Read note above for details)

 ## Roadmap
 - [x] Basic authorization
 - [x] WYSIWYG editor
 - [x] Swagger REST API Docs
 - [x] Image uploading
+- [x] Kubernetes support
 - [ ] Authorization via Telegram
 - [ ] Stack multiple images into a gallery
 - [ ] User profile picture